Xilconic/overengineered-hello-world/HelloWorldOverengineered/SOLID/README.md

 Define an interface for `TextTokenizer` and have `TextFormatter` depend on it.
 #### Consequences
 This makes sure all dependencies are properly aligned.

+### 0007 - Segregate interfaces for ITextTokenizer
+#### Status
+Implemented
+#### Context
+The `ITextTokenizer` exposes 2 methods, which maybe not all callers will need in the future.
+#### Decision
+Apply Interface Segregation Principle to define separate interfaces for tokenizing versus recombination.
+#### Consequences
+This design allows callers to only depend on the behavior they actually use.